Home

 To Sum up

 According to Global Market Insights, North America alone records the fastest growing regression testing rate by region, with a CAGR of over 8%.
-This market trend is as a result of surging upgrades in mobile applications development and the need to perform concurrent testing .
+This market trend is a result of surging upgrades in mobile applications development and the need to perform concurrent testing.

 It all boils down to one thing...